drunkard/ceph-readable-doc/html/_sources/rados/configuration/storage-devices.rst.txt

   and for erasure coded pools (which rely on cloning to implement efficient two-phase commits).

-For more information, see :doc:`bluestore-config-ref` and :doc:`/rados/operations/bluestore-migration`.
+更多信息请看 :doc:`bluestore-config-ref` 和
+:doc:`/rados/operations/bluestore-migration` 。

 FileStore
 ---------